TuxInvader/Puppet-Brocade-vTM/README.md

 This is a puppet module for configuring the Brocade vTM - formerly:

 	Zeus Load Balancer
 	Zeus eXtensinle Traffic Manager (ZXTM)
 	Zeus Traffic Manager

 	Riverbed Stingray
 	Riverbed SteelApp

-See the README in the brocadevtm folder for documentation
+See the README in the brocadevtm folder for more documentation